NN-7/ISKL-V/README.md

     - An attempt to view/edit one of the scripts is made ✔
     - The files were edited somehow ✔
   - Ability to trigger from server whenever TODO
+- EXE Bundler (bundler.py) **NOT COMPLETED**
-- All virus scripts bear the system process logo in order to camouflage better
+  - Makes all virus scripts bear the system process logo in order to camouflage better ✔
+  - Bundles additional data into script EXEs ✔
+  - Dynamically allows user to add any other files they want to all scripts or one specific script TODO
+  - Combine starter.py EXE with the target program
+    - Meant to attach itself to a software the victim downloads, and starts itself along with the wanted software so nothing looks wierd.
+The virus is hidden within the wanted .exe and infects the computer when you launch what you actually wanted.

 ## OTHER TODO

 - Files should be able to verify their integrity and that nothing was changed.

 - List of all computers infected on server.

-- Steal browser cookies using the file stealer to potentially access some accounts.

-- A mechanism that attaches the virus to any .exe file (same for some Linux executable) so it is hidden within the .exe and infects the computer when you launch it
-   - Meant to attach itself to a software the victim downloads, and starts itself along with the wanted software so nothing looks wierd.

 - Think of more things to add.